 I LOVE ketchup ..
 I drizzle it on everything ..
 No kidding..!

-In our household we are big users of it, but the store bought version is often full of additives and corn starch, so making out own homemade version from fresh ripe tomatoes is so much better, without all the other weird ingredients you can pronounce or has some weird E number.
+In our household we are big users of it, but the store bought version is often full of additives and corn starch, so making our own homemade version from fresh ripe tomatoes is so much better, without all the other weird ingredients you can´t pronounce or has some weird E number.
 This is the real deal !

 The colour is not blood red like the store bought version either, but has mellow red tone to it.
 Don’t let the look of it cheat you though, if you have very flavourful red ripe tomatoes to begin with, this is gonna taste amazing !
-If you do cook with the cheaper watery tomatoes the flavour wont be as enhanced, opt for the tomatoes that smell very good, when you touch them they ooze of tomato smell !
+If you do cook with the cheaper watery tomatoes the flavour wont be as enhanced, opt for the tomatoes that smell very good, when you touch them they ooze of the strong tomato smell !
 This will get the best result !

 This recipe will give you about 700 ml / 23 oz, but as pictured it looks like a lot less.
 I first took the beauty shots of the finished ketchup a few days later than actually making it (I’m lazy I know), and had been using a LOT of ketchup in just a few days, haha, topping it on Vegan Mushroom Beet Soy Granule Burgers and Vegan English Breakfast !
 It’s great on that by the way !

 - 6 tablespoons granulated sugar

 - ½ teaspoon salt + to taste when finished

 - 1 2L pot or bigger (0.5 gallon or bigger)